Lets Start

 Manual installation

-In Reaper, go to Options->Show REAPER resource in Explorer/Finder.
-This will open the folder with all the REAPER files.
-In this folder, open the UserPlugins folder and copy the downloaded ReaSonus extension to the folder.
+Options->Show REAPER resource in Explorer/Finder.
+This will open the folder with all the REAPER files. - In this folder, open the UserPlugins folder and copy the downloaded ReaSonus extension to the folder.

 Nice Extras